 You cannot target weight loss in a specific area with exercise.
 Taking pills for bloating and water retention will not reduce belly.
 You must reduce sugar consumption as it may cause a spike in insulin levels, leading to fat buildup.
 Women stop producing estrogen as they age which may lead to belly fat.
 Fish oil can be helpful for belly fat reduction.

 One of the biggest complaints I hear from clients is that they are frustrated with added pounds on their belly.
 And repeatedly, my clients express a deep desire to regain control of the mid-section, but are confused about the best way to go about it.
-Well, I’m here to ease your frustration by breaking down what works and what doesn’t work.
-Uncertain about how to address your belly fat?
-Keep reading!
+Well, I am here to ease your frustration by breaking down what works and what does not work.

-3. Women’s Hormones Make Them More Likely To Gain Belly Fat As They Age
+3. Women’s Hormones Make Them Gain Belly Fat As They Age

 5. Eating Fat Can Lead To a Direct Increase In Belly Fat

-If you’ve been struggling with belly fat, there aren’t any magical fixes.
+If you have been struggling with belly fat, there are no any magical fixes.
 If someone promises you one, you should run the other way.
-A reduction of sugar and refined carbohydrates, a healthy exercise routine, supplementation when needed and a slow transformation of habits is the way to go.
-Just because you’ve struggled for years with extra belly weight doesn’t mean that hope is lost.
-It’s simply a question of separating fact from fiction to get the most out of your weight loss efforts.
+A reduction of sugar and refined carbohydrates, a healthy exercise routine, supplementation when needed, and a slow transformation of habits is the way to go.
+Just because you have struggled for years with extra belly weight, does not mean that hope is lost.
+It is simply a question of separating fact from fiction, to get the most out of your weight loss efforts.